timvisee/peperone/README.md

 A stupidly simple command-line stopwatch.
 No blocking, no daemons, just some file.

-I wanted a simple stopwatch in [polybar] for easy project time tracking, and so I built this.
-The `peperone` name is a silly play on 'pomodoro', a well known timer and technique for project time tracking.
+I wanted a simple stopwatch in [polybar] for basic project time tracking, and so I built `peperone`.
+The 'peperone' name is a silly play on 'pomodoro', a well known timer and technique for project time tracking.

 ```bash